Patches of wildflowers are being grown in Surrey as part of a project to help join up areas of habitat where the county’s smallest butterfly is found.

 This tiny, dusky-coloured Small Blue can be seen on the wing at the moment.
 The butterfly lays its eggs on the flower head of Kidney Vetch and the emerging caterpillar will stay on or near the plant until it pupates next spring.
 Nationally the Small Blue population has declined by 38% since the 1970’s.

-The project is supported by the Veoila Environmental Trust and has received contributions from the Surrey Community Foundation, Lower Mole Trust, local parishes and from private donations.
+The project is supported by the Veoila Environmental Trust and has received contributions from the Surrey Hills Trust Fund, Lower Mole Trust, local parishes and from private donations.

 If you would like to get involved in the project by carrying out conservation work, or helping to develop locally sourced Kidney Vetch, Butterfly Conservation would like to hear from you.
 They would also welcome sightings of the tiny, dusky blue, Small Blue butterfly on the Surrey Downs in June.